-In a typical rocket, about 90% of the total mass is propellants, 6% account is the structure (body, engine, fins), and 4% can be the payload (astronauts, satellites, additional instruments, foods).
+In a typical rocket, about 90% of the total mass is propellants, 6% accounts for the structure (body, engine, fins), and 4% can be the payload (astronauts, satellites, additional instruments, food).

 Fins are attached to the lower part of the rocket body.
 They provide stability during flight.
 In other words, they maintain the vehicle’s orientation and intended flight path.
 They work the same way as feathers placed at the tail of an arrow.
 The drag on the feathers keeps the tail at the back so that the point of the arrow can travel straight into the wind.

 Without fins, the rocket would lose control within seconds after leaving the launcher.
 This is because several forces (including aerodynamics, gravity, as well as force generated by the engine) act upon the vehicle simultaneously.
 Once the center of gravity goes below the center of pressure, the rocket becomes unstable.